Coast (song)

 "Coast" is a song by American singer and actress Hailee Steinfeld, released as a single on July 29, 2022.
 A pop record, the song features American singer and songwriter Anderson .Paak, and is Steinfeld's first release in two years since her 2020 EP Half Written Story.
 The song was written by Steinfeld and Paak themselves, alongside Mikky Ekko and Gabe Simon, who produced the song alongside Koz.

 Upon its release, the song was received positively by music critics and peaked at number 5 on the Official Aotearoa Music Charts in New Zealand and was certified Gold by Recorded Music NZ (RMNZ) for equivalent sales of 15,000 units in the country.
 The music video was released on November 11, 2022.
-The song served as Steinfeld's final release, until her single "SunKissing" (released in 2023).

 Background and release

 On April 19, 2022 Steinfeld teased a part of the song in a commercial for "Core Hydration" and made it available for pre-save; she explained "I'm very excited about the fact that this is just a very small taste of what's to come.
 I cannot wait to put music out.
 It's been a long time coming".
 On July 20, 2022, she officially announced the release date for July 29, 2022.
 On July 23, 2022, through her Instagram account she revealed that song would be a collaboration with Anderson .Paak.